-Once you have begun understanding the foundation to the uneasy relationship between Indigenous Peoples and institutions in Canada, in BC, on the Sunshine Coast...
+Once you have begun understanding the foundation to the uneasy relationship between Indigenous Peoples and formal learning institutions in Canada, in BC, on the Sunshine Coast...explore culturally respectful, culturally responsive ways of integrating Indigenous Peoples' perspectives into the learning experiences that you facilitate.

-Ask: What is the voice of the First Nations, Métis and Inuit community and families in this area?
-What do various Indigenous Peoples hold as their vision for and values concerning culture, education, health, well-being, their lands and waters, living things, their economy?
+Ask: What is the voice of the First Nations, Métis and Inuit community and families in our area?
+What do various Indigenous Peoples hold as their vision for and values concerning culture, education, health, their lands and waters, their economy?